LiberMagnum/grobnercrystals_stabilization/docs/source/examples.rst

 Examples
 ========

-This section contains computations for various examples from the paper.
+This section contains computations for various examples from `this preprint <https://arxiv.org/abs/2510.07560>`__.
 To follow along, first run the following (in a Sage shell):

 >>> import grobnercrystals as gcs